mathsnz/NZGrapher/CLA.md

 ### 5. Acceptance
 By submitting a Pull Request to this repository, you signify your agreement to the terms and conditions of this Agreement.

+### 6. Recognition
+If you would like regocnition for your contribution to NZGrapher, your name is able to be listed the contributor page, please just make this clear to the author.

 ---
 *Questions regarding this agreement should be directed to the Author at [info.grapher.nz](https://info.grapher.nz).*